S1NAPANAHI/Webcite-for-new-authors/TIMELINE_REDESIGN_GUIDE.md

 ## Conclusion

-This redesign maintains the magical cosmic aesthetic of your Zoroasterverse while creating a much more functional and engaging timeline experience.
+This redesign maintains the magical cosmic aesthetic of your Zoroastervers while creating a much more functional and engaging timeline experience.
 Users can:

 1. **Discover**: Start with the beautiful cosmic dial
 2. **Explore**: Dive into specific ages with detailed views